 Expat-focused website InterNations conducts an annual survey of expats to find out which countries are most welcoming to expats and foreign travelers.
 The survey measures several metrics, including the ease of learning the language, the quality of the environment and health care systems, and how friendly each country’s people are toward expats.
 The 2021 survey garnered more than 12,000 resondents, who represented 174 nationalities and lived in 186 different countries.

+Some popular travel destinations such as the United Kingdom, France, and the United States fell into the ranks of the unfriendly or rude countries in the survey, placing 34th, 42nd, and 29th (out of 59) respectively.
 The ranks in this survey change dramatically within a few years as many factors can greatly affect a country’s attitude towards foreign travelers or expats.
-Four years ago, the United Kingdom was the 19th friendliest country and has now dropped to 56th place.
-One Portuguese expat explained that he believes Brexit has something to do with the decreased friendliness in the country.
+The United Kingdom, for example, has placed as high as the 19th friendliest country as low as 56th place.
+One Portuguese expat explained that he believes Brexit had something to do with the decreased friendliness in the country.
 Some of the least friendly countries for expats are Switzerland, Austria, and Kuwait.